core-wg/core-problem-details/draft-ietf-core-problem-details.md

 (The URI form thus covers the potential need we might otherwise have for a "private use" range for the unsigned integers.)

-Note that the URI given for the extension is for identification purposes only and, even if dereferenceable in principle, MUST NOT be dereferenced in the normal course of handling problem details (i.e., outside diagnostic/debugging procedures involving humans).
+Note that the URI given for the extension is for identification purposes only and, even if dereferenceable in principle, it MUST NOT be dereferenced in the normal course of handling problem details (i.e., outside diagnostic/debugging procedures involving humans).